 - Constructing recreational features.

 In combination, these features would contribute toward restoring river habitat, eliminating winter oxygen refuge for carp and providing for ecosystem connectivity.
-The natural flooding and drying cycles could be restored, promoting growth of emergent vegetation, increasing waterfowl habitat and reducing sediment resuspension.
+The natural flooding and drying cycles will be restored, promoting growth of emergent vegetation, increasing waterfowl habitat and reducing sediment resuspension.

 Congress authorized the study by a resolution of the Committee on Public Works of the U.S. House of Representatives on May 10, 1962 and authorized this project specifically in the Water Resources Reform and Development Act of 2014.

 All costs are shared 65 percent federal and 35 percent non-federal.
 All federal funds have been appropriated.
+The Upper Minnesota River Watershed District’s share of the costs are funded by the state of Minnesota.

-Planning, engineering and design cost $1,320,000
+Planning, Engineering and Design Cost $1,320,000